 Bullet muzzle energy is equal to:

 We can see from the formula that since muzzle velocity is squared it will have more effect on energy than bullet weight.

 Let's compare the recoil from two loads with the same muzzle energy but different weight bullets fired from 7 lb rifles:

 34 grain 22-250 bullet with 38 grains of powder at 4500 fps muzzle velocity and 80% effective muzzle brake has 1529 ft-lbs of muzzle energy and hits the shooter with 5.5 ft-lbs of recoil energy.

 300 grain 338 Win Mag bullet with 40 grains of powder at 1515 muzzle velocity and 80% effective muzzle brake has the same 1529 ft-lbs of muzzle energy but hits the shooter with 12.4 ft-lbs of recoil energy--125% more recoil than the 22-250!

 The lighter and faster bullet causes much less recoil at the same muzzle energy.
-This is why light weight, high velocity calibers are popular with recoil sensitive shooters and is one of the reasons the US Army chose the .223 caliber for the M16 rifle.
+This is why light weight, high velocity calibers are popular with recoil sensitive shooters and is another reason the US Army chose 5.56 for the M16 rifle.

 Muzzle brakes are designed to reduce recoil force by redirecting exit gas and minimizing the jet effect but their additional weight also reduces recoil energy.
 Adding an 8oz (half pound) muzzle brake to a 6.2 pound 308 rifle reduces its recoil energy by 7.4% due solely to the added weight.
 The best muzzle brake in the PrecisionRifleBlog test was the Alamo Four Star (now called MPA Cowl Induction Brake) weighs in at 6 oz and would reduce recoil energy on the same rifle by 5.6% due to added weight.